Sage-Bionetworks-Challenges/Anti-PD1-DREAM-Examples/README.md

     docker build -t awesome-antipd1-q1-model:v1 .
     ```

-## Run the model locally on synthetic EHR data
+## Run the model locally on synthetic data

 1. Go to the page of the [synthetic dataset](https://www.synapse.org/#!Synapse:syn21978034) provided by the Anti-PD1 DREAM challenge.
 This page provides useful information about the format and content of the synthetic data.